ScheerleJo/HTTP2MIDI/README.md

 }
 ```

-For your use, you have to edit the parameters of the loadConfig function in the index.js:28.
+For your use, you have to edit the parameters of the default.json config-file.
 That is for several reasons:
 1. To suit your environment
 2. To test/debug, or
 3. even upgrade the software.